RedBeardLab/rediSQL/README.md

 # RediSQL

-RediSQL is a redis module that embeded SQLite.
+RediSQL is a module for Redis that embed a completely functional SQLite database.
+RediSQL enables new paradigm where is possible to have several smaller decentralized databases instead of a single giant one.

 _With great powers comes great responsability_ (cit.
 Uncle Ben)

 # Documentation

-This readme will provide you with the basis, however for deeper documentation you should look here: [redbeardlab.tech/rediSQL/](http://redbeardlab.tech/rediSQL/)
+This readme will provide you with the basics, however for deeper documentation you should look here: [redbeardlab.tech/rediSQL/](http://redbeardlab.tech/rediSQL/)

 ## Motivation

 I love the agility provided by Redis, however, several times, I wished I had a little more structure in my in-memory database.

-Even basic SQL is very powerful and years upon years of experience on several SQL implementation have bring us very mature product that we can now exploit with confidence.
+Even basic SQL is very powerful and years upon years of experience on several SQL implementations have brought us a very mature product that we can now exploit with confidence.

-Between all the SQL implementation, the one that best fitted the need for this module is definitely SQLite, for its velocity, portability, simplicity and capability to work in memory.
+Between all the SQL implementation, the one that best fitted the need for this module is definitely SQLite, for its velocity, portability, simplicity, and capability to work in memory.

 ## Getting start